jariast/obsidian-notes/React/Redux/Misc Tips.md

 }
 ```

-- In one of the [examples](https://redux.js.org/tutorials/essentials/part-6-performance-normalization#showing-new-notifications), we're rendering a list of notifications, in order to avoid flickering of old content, we'll use [[Hooks#useLayoutEffect]].
+- In one of the [examples](https://redux.js.org/tutorials/essentials/part-6-performance-normalization#showing-new-notifications), we're rendering a list of notifications, in order to avoid flickering of old content, we'll use [[Hooks#useLayoutEffect]]. #reactEffects